 3. Salt Remedy to Get Rid of Fleas

 As common an ingredient as salt can get you rid of tough fleas, especially from your carpets.
 How does it happen?
-Salt becomes a dehydration agent for fleas and dry out their bodies.
+Salt becomes a dehydration agent for fleas and dries out their bodies.
 So, how to use this inexpensive way to control fleas?
 Here’s what you need to do.

 - Large spice bottle with a shaker top